 The bohemian bolthole capital city of Texas is known for its live music scene and annual South by Southwest festival.
 The city also features a number of pleasant green spaces, like Zilker Park and the Barton Creek Greenbelt.

-If you’re looking for a cultural hub with good food and live music, Austin is the perfect place for you.
-The city offers a mixed vibe of college town by way of an active startup community.
-Austin is also a great layover destination if you’re traveling onward.
+If you’re looking for a cultural hub with good food and live music, Austin is the perfect place.
+The city offers a mixed college-town vibe through an active startup community.

 4. Big Sur, California

-For a truly unique experience, I recommend a stay in the hostel at Pigeon Point Lighthouse.
+For a truly unique experience, I recommend staying in the Pigeon Point Lighthouse hostel.
 But no matter where you decide to break up this journey, it’s easily one of the best road trips in the United States, and the Big Sur stretch is almost certainly the highlight.

 5. Bryce Canyon National Park, Utah

 Bryce Canyon National Park is one of the most popular national parks in the US.
-The park features striking and unique rock formations called “hoodoos,” and there’s certainly a bewitching quality about them.
+The park features striking and unique rock formations called “hoodoos,” and there’s certainly an intriguing quality about them.

 See Related: Where to Stay in Bryce Canyon